Ghurtchu/blabbermouth/README.md

 Service oriented architecture with two backends:
 - `ChatServer`:
-  - publishes user join request messages to `Join` channel in `Redis pub/sub`
+  - publishes user join request messages to `users` channel in `Redis pub/sub`
   - enables `User` and `Support` to exchange messages via chat using `WebSockets`
 - `Subscriber`:
-  - subscribes to `Join` channel in `Redis pub/sub` and forwards & filters messages to UI using `WebSockets`
+  - subscribes to `users` channel in `Redis pub/sub` and publishes messages to UI using `WebSockets`

 **Protocol and flow description for building UI**: